Nowasys.com

 As we move further in our java code, we have a

-statement if your method has the return type.The return statement is optional in Groovy, it return the last statement of the method as return type.
+public method greet ahead which receives a String parameter and returns a String as well.
+In java, there has to be a return statement if your method has the return type.The return statement is optional in Groovy, it return the last statement of the method as return type.

 But you can put it if you like to put.
 In our code, we can remove

-modifier from each of our methods earlier, now code looks simpler and easy to read and understand.
+return keyword from the greet method.
+As you remember we already remove publicmodifier from each of our methods earlier, now code looks simpler and easy to read and understand.

 There is another very nice feature that we can apply on this method and that is Groovy’s special string.